 Photograph by www.tessabunney.co.uk

-although Becky, with her background as an actress, hardly needed the help.
+Although Becky, with her background as an actress, hardly needed help to grow hers.
 With previous work at City of London cemetery, in the West End and on Coronation Street; she underlines the wide array of professions, talents and qualifications our members bring with them. www.pickingposies.co.uk

-snapped by Tessa Bunney www.tessabunney.co.uk proves that it’s not only about the flowers: access to seasonal foliage, seedheads, fruit and branches will make your displays, bouquets and weddings into works of art.
+Snapped by Tessa Bunney www.tessabunney.co.uk , this photo proves that it’s not only about the flowers: access to seasonal foliage, seedheads, fruit and branches will turn your displays, bouquets and weddings into works of art.

 www.brideandbloom.co The bride asked for a small piece of her dad’s memorial tree to be included in the flowers she carried on her special day.
 It’s little touches like this that make a very special occasion even more personal.

 Husband and wife team Clarey and Barney Wrightson run Manor Garden www.manorgarden.co.uk> on the banks of the river Tees.
 They’re growing flowers and a young family in an old walled garden and proving that flower farming isn’t about floral pinnies and woven trugs – it’s about getting to know your soil at close quarters.

 Photographs by www.tessabunney.co.uk

 This has to be our favourite image of all time.
 It appears on our banners and postcards and has travelled the world on social media.
 It’s a combination of an iconic ex-M.O.D.
 LandRover and gorgeous flowers: old versus new; tough versus gentle; rugged versus delicate.